 It’s pretty amazing just how poorly Apple’s(NASDAQ: AAPL ) iPhone 5c did in the market place.
 When the phone first launched, it seemed that Apple was doing its best to push this device.
 Why?
 Well, the problem with Apple’s high-end, expensive-to-make phones is that these same devices end up being sold as cheaper, lower-end devices at some point in their lives.
-Unfortunately, while the prices drop, the manufacturing costs don’t go down anywhere nearly as much ? adding a significant headwind to gross margins.
+Unfortunately, while the prices drop, the manufacturing costs don’t go down anywhere nearly as much – adding a significant headwind to gross margins.
 So, how exactly did Apple propose to fix this?
-Simple ? the…
+Simple – the iPhone…

 To keep reading, enter your email address or login below.